FHOOEAIST/geofiles/README.md

 #### Addons

-Next to the geo-referencing features, the `.geply` extension also supports exchanging `scale`, `rotation`, as well as `translation` information using the following line prefixes:
+Next to the geo-referencing features, the `.geply` extension also supports exchanging global `scale`, `rotation`, as well as `translation` information using the following line prefixes:

 1. `scale` for adding scale information
 2. `translate` for translation information